-The following is a brief summary of the 2008 Plan, a copy of which is attached as Exhibit B to this Proxy Statement.
+The following is a brief summary of the 2008 Plan.

 Types of Awards

 The 2008 Plan provides for the grant of incentive stock options intended to qualify under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards as described below, which are collectively referred to as awards.